LucienLaumont/HSBG_scraper_leaderboard/README.md

+✨ If you enjoy this work and the tool, please consider giving this repository a ⭐!
+A script to look up your rank by username is coming soon.

 # 🎮 Hearthstone Battlegrounds – Leaderboard Analysis

 > 📊 Dive into the Hearthstone Battlegrounds leaderboard data and uncover player performance insights!